 Transfer of Care:

 Prepare youth and necessary paperwork to transfer to an identified adult provider.

 - For pediatric providers: actively involved in outreach to identify adult providers

-- Confirm information received by adult provider and attendance at first appointment
+- Confirm information received by the adult provider and attendance at the first appointment

-- An adult provider, insurance coverage or alternate health care facilities have been identified and youth is prepared to take charge of their health care
+- An adult provider, insurance coverage, or alternate health care facilities have been identified and the youth is prepared to take charge of their health care

 - Families should be in a supportive role, where possible, of the young adult’s healthcare needs.

 - Adult practices develop transition clinics to help acclimate new patients